Optimal design of lottery with cumulative prospect theory: Introduction

 \subsection{Our contributions}

-In this study, we consider the optimal design of the lottery to maximize the seller's profit when buyers follow CPT.
-Designing optimal (stochastic) mechanisms is a fundamental problem in the field of multi-agent systems~\cite{aziz2017pareto,KS2020,arbiv2022fair}.
-The contributions of this work are summarized as follows.
+This paper focuses on designing a profit-maximizing lottery for the seller, assuming buyers follow CPT.
+Developing characterizations and computational methods for optimal mechanisms is fundamental in operations research, computer science, and economics.

-We model the problem of finding optimal lottery that maximizes the seller's profit when the buyers follow CPT.
+We first formulate the problem of finding an optimal lottery that maximizes the seller's profit when the buyers follow CPT.
 To the best of the authors' knowledge, this is the first study that employs the CPT framework to design an optimal lottery.
-The derived problem is nonconvex and constrained, and hence, it is challenging to characterize its optimal solution.
+The derived problem is nonconvex and constrained; hence, it is challenging to characterize or compute its optimal solution.
 To overcome this difficulty, we reformulate the problem as a three-level optimization problem.
-By using this reformulation, we show that the prizes of the optimal lottery are divided into three parts; a polynomially increasing part, a fixed amount higher than the ticket price, and no prizes.
-We also propose an algorithm that computes the parameters of the characterization in quadratic time with respect to the number of lottery tickets.
-Moreover, we improve the computational time to linear by further investigating a structure of the optimal lottery.
+By using this reformulation, we reveal that the prizes of the optimal lottery are divided into three parts: a polynomially increasing part, a fixed amount higher than the ticket price, and no prizes.
+Based on the result, we first present an algorithm that computes the characterization parameters in quadratic time with respect to the number of lottery tickets.
+Then, we improve the computational time to linear by further investigating the structure of the optimal lottery.
+Such an efficient algorithm is necessary when we design large-scale lotteries that appear in practice, such as \textit{Powerball}.

-We also analyze lottery optimization with an extra constraint on the ticket price, which would be more useful in practice.
-In this case, it is difficult to obtain the optimal lottery analytically, but we characterize it as the optimal solution of a 1-dimensional optimization problem, which can be solved in a simple way, such as the Newton method.
-Then we give an algorithm that outputs the optimal lottery by solving the 1-dimensional optimization problem quadratic times.
-Moreover, we give a linear time algorithm that finds the optimal lottery in a specific case.
+We also analyze the lottery optimization problem with an additional constraint on the ticket price, which is more useful in practice.
+In this case, it is difficult to obtain the optimal lottery analytically.
+However, we characterize it as the optimal solution of a 1-dimensional optimization problem, which can be solved efficiently by numerical algorithms such as the Newton method.
+Then, we provide an algorithm that outputs the optimal lottery by solving a 1-dimensional optimization problem quadratic times.
+Moreover, we give a linear-time algorithm that finds the optimal lottery in a specific case.

+Finally, we conduct numerical experiments to illustrate the optimal structures of lotteries and confirm that the algorithms above compute optimal lotteries within a practical time.